sloppycoder/convertlabsdk/README.md

 4. get customer and channel with invalid id  will return 500. should be 404?
 5. post to customer with invalid access token returns http status 200, with error message in body. should be 401?
 6. standard oauth2 style http header 'Authorization: Bearer ' does not work. require access_token as url parameter is clunky and cause problem with VCR recording
+7. query channelaccount returns an array of records. empty array when no match is found. but customer query returns a hash with 'record', 'rows', 'total'. inconsistent.